Need to talk? Call 1800 882 436.

 Activity and rest

-• limiting physical activity
+• limiting strenuous physical activity

-• limiting travel
+• limiting long periods of travel

-Attend antenatal classes earlier than you would for a single pregnancy.
-Some classes or information evenings are designed specifically for women expecting multiple babies.
+Some classes or information evenings are specifically about preparing for multiple babies.
 These sessions can provide support, and a chance to meet other families.

 Before your babies are born, you can speak with your midwife or lactation consultant about feeding.
 They can provide advice and support on: